JonathanHalpern/jonathan-halpern/src/pages/projects/2019-05-10-ux-developer.md

   - Code Reviews
 ---

 Used React Native and Typescript to build a mobile application for iOS and Android.
-Built reusable components Wrote unit and integration tests with Jest, React Native Testing Library and Detox Worked in ‘Spotify-style’ squads, was highly active in UX tribe.
+Built reusable components.
+Wrote unit and integration tests with Jest, React Native Testing Library and Detox Worked in ‘Spotify-style’ squads, was highly active in UX tribe.
 Details of project under NDA.